sf-wdi-14/notes/lectures/week-6/_1_monday/dusk/introduction-to-classes.md

 ```

 Two things are happening at this moment.
 First, we are definining a class variable--which begins with a double `@` symbol.
 This variable will exist throughout all instances of a mininon.
 Next, we are defining a method on the class `Minion` using the keyword `self`.
 We will explore `self` more during the next several days.
 For now, know that if you place the word `self` next to a method name, it places the method not on instances of a class; rather, the method is on the class.

+### Exercise 3
+Create a Minions class and include a method that can print the name of every minion that was created.
+To achieve this goal, you'll have to use a class method, class variable, `self` inside a method's body, and Ruby's each method.
+You haven't been taught everything to make this work, such as using `self` inside a method's body.
+Experiment with `self` and see what happens!